Get to know your boots and how to care for them, they will love you for it!

 - To avoid rain spots, grab yourself a protector.

-Although some claim that you can wash your ugg boots in the washing machine, we generally don’t recommend this method, however we would use it as a last resort to get rid of a nasty and persistent stain.
+Although some claim that you can wash your ugg boots in the washing machine, we generally don’t recommend this method.
+The sheepskin will become discoloured and patchy looking and the soles may also come away from the boots.

 How To Clean The Swarovski® Crystals On Your Boots